 Explanation: This criterion considers how the project fits into the existing commercial fishing infrastructure and with other working waterfront properties in the vicinity.
 How does this project help meet the need for commercial fishing access in the area?
 For example, does the proposed property provide critical capacity, complement and augment existing working access and contribute to a critical mass of waterfront facilities and services?
 How will the project secure critical capacity needs and not compete with other established facilities and businesses?
 Why is this project crucial?
 How does it help support or fill access needs?
 Are any of the similar properties in the vicinity publicly owned or otherwise secured?
-Are any alterative properties available or being considered?
-In the vicinity of the proposed project property may be described as a harbor or port, a stretch of waterfront in the area, or the existence of any reasonable alternative sites and facilities that could serve the effected fisheries businesses.
+Are any alternative properties available or being considered?
+"Vicinity" in this case means the area surrounding the proposed project, whether a harbor or port or stretch of waterfront; "alternative properties" are any sites or facilities that could reasonably serve the affected fisheries businesses.